An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: Conclusions

 \section{Conclusions}

-This paper proposed an efficient numerical approach to solve the DOT problem on staggered grid discretization by reformulating its dual problem into a linear SOCP.
-We used an inexact decomposition-based proximal ALM to solve the SOCP reformulation and developed open-source software.
-Numerical experiments demonstrate that the proposed method consistently achieves high precision and is computationally efficient for discrete DOT problems.
-Furthermore, it exhibits robustness across various challenging scenarios, including cases with non-negative densities, obstacles, and Dirac measures.
-Additionally, our approach can potentially address a wide range of optimization problems in Wasserstein spaces, which we will explore in future research.
+This paper presents an efficient numerical framework for solving DOT problems on staggered grids by leveraging an SOCP reformulation.
+Based on establishing the equivalence between the discretized DOT problem and a linear SOCP, we used an inexact decomposition-based proximal ALM to solve the SOCP reformulation.
+We developed an open-source software package that encourages further research and practical applications.
+Extensive numerical experiments demonstrate that our method consistently achieves high precision and superior computational efficiency across diverse and challenging scenarios.
+Beyond the scope of this work, the underlying SOCP methodology provides a versatile foundation for addressing a broader class of optimization problems in Wasserstein spaces, a direction we intend to explore in future research.
+Moreover, it is also of interest to see whether the numerical techniques designed in this work can be integrated with grid-free frameworks, such as \cite{dl-geo,dl-ot}, for solving high-dimensional DOT problems with both efficiency and precision.

+\textbf{Funding} This work was supported by the National Key R\&D Program of China (No. 2021YFA001300), the National Natural Science Foundation of China (No. 12271150).

+\textbf{Author Contributions} All authors contributed equally to the study conception, design, writing, and numerical experiments.
+All authors read and approved the final manuscript.

+\textbf{Data availability} The datasets generated during and/or analyzed during the current study are available in the GitHub repository (\url{https://github.com/chlhnu/DOT-SOCP}).